The Ultimate Guide on How to Plan, Organize, and Host Any Event

-6. Hire your event staff and lockdown suppliers
+6. Hire your event staff and lock in suppliers

-Hiring your event staff can be a frustrating experience.
-From hiring servers audiovisual staff to marketing and communications personnel, event planners manage a plethora of staff.
+Hiring event staff can be a frustrating experience.
+From hiring servers and A/V staff to marketing and communications personnel, event planners manage a plethora of staff.
 Finding ways to save time and still get quality people is vital.

 Most events, especially business events, don’t take place without sponsors.
 Securing corporate and community partnerships can increase your budget and bring a built-in audience to your event.